khangiskhan/swagger-commander/README.md

     $ swagger-commander set-swagger-url <url>
       example: swagger-commander set-swagger-url http://petstore.swagger.io/v2/swagger.json

+* For a list of other Swagger specs for API's including Gmail, Instagram, & more, visit https://apis.guru/browse-apis/

 Show available resources/commands for the Swagger API you just set

     $ swagger-commander -h